Franky (One Piece)

-Franky (フランキー, Furankī) also known by his moniker "Cyborg" Franky is a fictional character in the One Piece franchise created by Eiichiro Oda.
+Franky (フランキー, Furankī) also known by his moniker "Cyborg" Franky, is a fictional character in the One Piece franchise created by Eiichiro Oda.
 The character made his first appearance in the 329th chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on July 17, 2004.
-He is the eighth member of the Straw Hat Pirates and the seventh to join, serving as their shipwright.
+He is the eighth member of the Straw Hat Crew and the seventh to join, serving as their shipwright.

-Abandoned by his parents at age ten, Cutty Flam (カティ・フラム, Kati Furamu) changed his name to Franky (フランキー, Furankī) and is taken in as an apprentice by shipwright Tom, who built Pirate King Gol D Roger's ship, the Oro Jackson, and also secretly holds the plans for a devastating ancient weapon.
+Abandoned by his parents at age ten, Cutty Flam (カティ・フラム, Kati Furamu) changed his name to Franky (フランキー, Furankī) and is taken in as an apprentice by shipwright Tom, who built Pirate King Gold Roger's ship, the Oro Jackson, and also secretly holds the plans for a devastating ancient weapon.
 Franky's recklessness eventually provides an opportunity for World Government agents seeking these plans.
 Attempting to rescue his master, Franky suffers severe injuries and only survives by rebuilding parts of his body using pieces of scrap metal, turning himself into a cola-powered cyborg with strength.
-After gaining notoriety as "Cyborg" Franky (サイボーグ フランキー, Saibōgu Furankī), and to fulfill his dream of sailing a ship he built around the world, he constructs the Thousand Sunny, a brigantine-rigged sloop-of-war, for the Straw Hat Pirates and joins the crew.After Luffy becomes recognized as an Emperor of the Sea, Franky is named one of Luffy's nine commanders.
+After gaining notoriety as "Cyborg" Franky (サイボーグ フランキー, Saibōgu Furankī), and to fulfill his dream of sailing a ship he built around the world, he constructs the Thousand Sunny, a brigantine-rigged sloop-of-war, for the Straw Hat Crew and joins them.

 In the anime television series, his voice actor is Kazuki Yao.
 In December 2024, it was announced Yao would be retiring from the role and was replaced by Subaru Kimura the following year, following the end of the anime's six-month hiatus.
 Patrick Seitz provides his voice in the Funimation English adaptation.

 Creation and conception

 Franky's original design shared a lot in common with the character of Popeye the Sailor.
 Both of them possess large tattooed forearms and gain energy and power boosts after consuming specific foods and drinks.
 Franky recharges his energy by drinking cola from glass bottles which he stashes inside a makeshift fridge from within his body.
 Franky is one of the six Straw Hats who doesn't possess any devil fruit powers, along with Zoro, Nami, Usopp, Sanji & Jimbei.

-One Piece creator Eiichiro Oda was once asked by a fan about the nationalities of each of the Straw Hat Pirate crew members if One Piece was set in the real world.
-Oda said that Franky would be American.
+One Piece creator Eiichiro Oda was once asked by a fan about the nationalities of each of the members in the Straw Hat Crew if One Piece was set in the real world, responding that Franky would be American.